This article covers:

 Employees are added and managed from the Employees tab on the Main Menu.

 The Employees entity shows the following fields by default:

 It is important to note that employees, unlike other entities in PPO, are not associated with a project.

 To maintain data integrity and history, employees cannot be deleted.
-Global filters can be set up to filter out inactive employees (for more information on filters, access the following knowledge base article).
-If such a global filter is set up, employees that are no longer required can be marked as inactive (Active is FALSE) and will then be filtered out by the global filter.
+Employees that are no longer required can be made inactive by unchecking the Active checkbox.
+Global filters are set up to filter out inactive employees (for more information on filters, access the following knowledge base article).

 PPO differentiates between employees (resources) and users.